phel-lang/phel-lang/doc/content/documentation/getting-started.md

 Do you confirm generation [yes]? yes
 ```

-Next we can require Phel as dependecy of our project.
+Next we can require Phel as dependency of our project.

 ```bash
 # Require and install Phel